-OSP is an abbreviation of “Other Service Providers”.
-An Other Service Provider is a company registered in India and provides applications services that entail IT enabled services like Tele-Banking, Tele-Marketing, Tele-medicine and voice and non-voice BPOs and Call centers.
+OSP is an abbreviation of “Other Service Providers”, which is a company registered in India and provides applications services that entail IT enabled services like Tele-Banking, Tele-Marketing, Tele-medicine and voice and non-voice BPOs and Call Center Software.

 By previous law, OSPs were required to register so the government could track their resource usage.
 OSPs usually have greater returns for minimum investment.
 To reap these benefits to a greater extent, many fakes OSPs started to pop up, who dealt with sensitive information without any legitimate licenses, permitting them to do so.
 Thus, it became imperative for these companies to register with the government to legitimize themselves.